 A new video of a community-led total sanitation ‘triggering’ in Madagascar shows how a community takes action to end open defecation.

 A new video of a community-led total sanitation ‘triggering’ in Madagascar shows how a community takes action to end open defecation.Watch the video

 Please explore the below tools or contact us for help with interviews, materials and research on sanitation - one of the most important stories of the century.

-On the ground and in communities, Sub-grantees are the lifeblood of GSF-supported country programmes.
+On the ground and in communities, Sub-grantees are the lifeblood of Global Sanitation Fund (GSF)-supported country programmes.